 David S. Coats

-David focuses his practice on commercial litigation, construction defect litigation, insurance coverage litigation, insurance bad faith and unfair claim practices, professional malpractice defense, appellate practice, and municipal and law enforcement liability law, as well as personal injury actions.
+David focuses his practice on commercial litigation, insurance coverage litigation, insurance bad faith and unfair claim practices, construction defect litigation, professional malpractice defense, appellate practice, and municipal and law enforcement liability law, as well as personal injury actions.
 Experienced in federal and state court proceedings, David is the attorney of record in over 35 published opinions from the North Carolina Court of Appeals, the North Carolina Supreme Court, Federal District Courts in North Carolina and South Carolina, and the U.S. Fourth Circuit Court of Appeals and he has tried a large number of cases to verdict both in state and federal court.
 David is also a certified mediator and has mediated and arbitrated a variety of cases.

 David’s representative experience includes the following: